will-lol/englishio/src/components/Outline.md

 Themes of *limbo* or *statelessness*, especially concerning refugees, are heavily explored in both “Zahra’s Lullaby” and “The Ancient Mariner”.
 In “The Ancient Mariner”, Zable likens “limbo” to a “state worse than death” while simultaneously implying that refugees exist in this state.
 “Statelessness” is diction that is repeated throughout “Zahra’s Lullaby” that, being used by the United Nations, is a term with official and legal connotations.
 In emphasising “limbo” and “statelessness”, Zable draws a comparison between the social state of Amal, Faris and Majida whilst they were refugees and their and the audience's present state.
 #### Passage
 - Passage, GI.
 - Large quotes, emphasise context.
-Structure, mood preserved, speech→written.
+Structure, preserve tone mood, speech→written.
 - preservation GI: invigorating.
 Addition, empathetic: audience contrast Amal, GI.
 - Achieve: auditory, diction: 1→13.
-Compare Amal, Khultum; composes stories. "incantation": describes spiritual, religious; infectious.
+Compare Amal, Khultum; composes stories. "incantation": spiritual, religious (connotation); infectious.
 - "tarab", 11, "enchantment"
 - Effect: tone, investment, allowing empathise.
 - GI continue→Amal